haproxytech/kubernetes-ingress/documentation/README.md

   > :construction: this is only available from next version, currently available in dev build

-  Sets the HTTPS port in redirection URL in case of HTTP to HTTPS traffic redirection.
+  Sets the HTTPS port to redirect to when HTTP to HTTPS traffic redirection is enabled  when `ssl-redirect` is true.

   Available on:  `configmap`  `ingress`

-  :information_source: When setting the HTTPS port value, keep in mind this is the HTTPS port as seen by the client, not as set on the Ingress Controller.
-The reason of this distinction lies in the fact there will probably be some middleware with its own ports mapping between the client and the Ingress Controller.
-As a consequence, it must be set with a distinct consideration of how the HTTPS port is set on Ingress Controller with the https-bind-port command line option.
+  :information_source: When setting the HTTPS port value, keep in mind that this is the HTTPS port as seen by the client, not as set on the Ingress Controller.
+The reason for this distinction lies in the fact that there will probably be some middleware with its own ports mapping between the client and the Ingress Controller.
+As a consequence, it must be set with a distinct consideration of how the HTTPS port is set on Ingress Controller with the `https-bind-port` command line option.

 Possible values: